Manu343726/TTL/README.md

         return std::tie( lhs.bar , lhs.quux ) < std::tie( rhs.bar , rhs.quux );
     }

-But when what we need is just a... yep, just a tuple; they sucks.
+But when what we need is just a... well, just a tuple; they sucks.
 Everybody who have worked with C++ tuples know what I mean:

     auto tuple = std::make_tuple( 1 , true , 'a' );